Tag an order based on its line item properties

 If using fixed tags when this criteria matches an order, define the tag name/names that you would like to be applied when a line item property is matched (don't forget to click the Add fixed tag button):

-It's worth giving your workflow a name to help you identify it at a later date, so add a workflow name in the New Workflow section, check the summary of your workflow and if happy, either Test your Workflow against an existing order or hit the Save Workflow button:
+It is mandatory to name your workflow to save or edit it.
+Otherwise, you won't be able to save the changes or even test them.
+Then, check the summary of your workflow, and if happy, either Test your Workflow against an existing order or hit Save Workflow:

 If you want to create a different tag for each line item property that you use in your store, then just create a new workflow for each one.